snowdrop/java-buildpack-client/samples/build-me/README.md

 # Buildpack Builder config example

-Example of a java project able to build a Quarkus, spring Boot, ... project using the DSL `BuildConfig.builder()`
+Example of a java project able to build a Quarkus, Spring Boot, ... project using the DSL `BuildConfig.builder()`

 To use it, just configure the following env var pointing to a project to be built as a container image